-The following tables provide information about disaggregated revenue by line of business, reportable segments, and geographical region for the three and nine months ended September 30, 2020 and 2019.
+The following table provides information about disaggregated revenue by line of business, reportable segments, and geographical region for the year ended December 31, 2018.

 The following table provides information about receivables, contract assets and contract liabilities from contracts with customers:

 Accounts receivable retainage represents amounts due from customers, but where payments are withheld contractually until certain construction milestones are met.
 Amounts retained typically range from 5% to 10% of the total invoice.
 The Company classifies as a current asset those retainages that are expected to be billed in the next twelve months.
 Unbilled revenue, presented as costs and estimated earnings in excess of billings, represent amounts earned and billable that were not invoiced at the end of the fiscal period.

 Contract assets represent the Company’s rights to consideration in exchange for services transferred to a customer that have not been billed as of the reporting date.
 The Company’s rights to consideration are generally unconditional at the time its performance obligations are satisfied.

 At the inception of a contract, the Company expects the period between when it satisfies its performance obligations, and when the customer pays for the services, will be one year or less.
 As such, the Company has elected to apply the practical expedient which allows the Company to not adjust the promised amount of consideration for the effects of a significant financing component, when a financing component is present.